LarissaPortillo/FirstExpressHW/README.md

 Open your browser and type in the localhost URL

 ### To go into the pass-it-around express application of the homework
-If you're already in the project directory and have nodemon installed Go into the pass-it-around folder
+If you're already in the project directory and have nodemon installed.
+Go into the pass-it-around folder.
 ```
 $ cd pass-it-around
 ```